Cacao nutrition | Ceremonial cacao | Coffee to cacao

-Perhaps it's time to examine some of the common myths and realities behind coffee and how it measures up compared to the lesser-known but gaining in popularity, powerhouse of a drink - pure Ceremonial Cacao.
+It's time to examine some of the common myths and realities behind coffee and how it measures up compared to the lesser-known but gaining in popularity powerhouse of a drink - Pure Ceremonial Cacao.

 But first, let's take a look at how these two beverages came into our lives in the first place.
-The earliest credible reports of the drinking of coffee come from 15th century Suffi shrines in modern-day Yemen, where coffee seeds were first roasted and brewed in a manner similar to current methods.
-Indigenous to the Ethiopian Highlands, by the 16th-century, coffee was extensively cultivated, traded, and consumed in the Middle East, North Africa, and later, Europe.
-From Europe, it was just a matter of time for coffee to reach the New World, where it became "the favorite drink of the civilized world" and cultivations spread across the Caribbean, Central, and South America.
+The earliest credible reports of the drinking of coffee come from 15th-century Sufi shrines in modern-day Yemen, where coffee seeds were first roasted and brewed in a manner similar to current methods.
+Indigenous to the Ethiopian Highlands, by the 16th century, coffee was extensively cultivated, traded, and consumed in the Middle East, North Africa, and later, Europe.
+From Europe, it was just a matter of time before coffee reached the New World.
+Soon it became "the favorite drink of the civilized world," with cultivations spreading across the Caribbean and Central and South America.

-There is, of course, a vast difference between commercial chocolate, processed cocoa powder, and pure Ceremonial Cacao.
+There is, of course, a vast difference between commercial chocolate, processed cocoa powder, and Pure Ceremonial Cacao.
 Most cocoa is sourced from hybrid varieties, cultivated, and produced under questionable ethical practices.
-In addition, it is highly processed, resulting in a food product that is nearly void of all beneficial nutrients and compounds.
+In addition, it is highly processed, resulting in a food product nearly void of all beneficial nutrients and compounds.
 For example, the popular Dutch-process cocoa requires the addition of an alkalizing agent to reduce cocoa's natural acidity, giving it a less bitter taste.
-Unfortunately, by stripping cacao of its bitterness, you lose the most beneficial essence of this magical plant.
-This is also the reason why mainstream chocolate bars are of virtually no nutritional or wellness value.
+Unfortunately, by stripping Cacao of its bitterness, you lose the most beneficial essence of this magical plant.
+This is also why mainstream chocolate bars have virtually no nutritional or wellness value.

-On the other hand, pure Ceremonial Cacao is sourced from non-hybrid, non-plantation Criollo trees of Mesoamerica.
+On the other hand, Pure Ceremonial Cacao, such as Keith's Cacao, is sourced from Mesoamerica's non-hybrid, non-plantation Criollo trees.
 It is minimally processed, with no tempering, and no additions or extractions, thus preserving the maximum amount of beneficial compounds.
-It is this 100% pure Cacao that is not only a rival to coffee but a hands-down winner, whichever way you look at it!
-And this is why...
+This 100% Pure Cacao is not only a rival to coffee but a hands-down winner, whichever way you look at it!
+And here is why...

 Moreover, while caffeine may be helpful in "waking us up" and keeping us stimulated, it can also cause a jittery sensation, nervousness, and anxiety.
 This is because it triggers the release of adrenaline, activating the "fight-or-flight" response in the body known as the sympathetic nervous system.
 An overstimulated sympathetic nervous system can have detrimental effects on our health, including aggravating depression.